lovgager/parallel-python/README.md

 # parallel-python
 parallel computations with IPyParallel and MPI4Py

-The first task is numerical solving of the n-body problem of gravitational physics
+The first task is numerical solving of the n-body problem in gravitational physics